Amruta Khanvilkar: Breakthrough and career advancement (2010–2013)

 In 2011, she portrayed Marathi teacher Paranajpe Bai in Sujay Dahake's Shala, based on Milind Bokil's novel of the same name.
 Keyur Seta opined, "Khanvilkar does well, she should have been given more lines" The film premiered at the New York Indian Film Festival and went on to win the Silver Lotus Award at the 59th National Film Awards.
 Following that, she appeared as lead in Arjun as a supportive girlfriend opposite Sachit Patil, the film received mixed reviews but did well commercially.
 Khanvilkar next accepted a role of a village girl opposite Ankush Chaudhari in the Zhakaas, which marked her third collaboration with Zee Talkies.
 Chetana Panchal wrote that, "it is Amruta Khanvilkar in that typical village type but glamorous looks, invites all the attention.
 Her perfect accent suited to that character of Manjula has brought liveliness in every scene that she appears."
 The film was a major success and won three Maharashtracha Favourite Kon Awards, including Favourite Actress for Khanvilkar.

 The following year, Khanvilkar was seen in Aditya Sarpotdar's musical Satrangi Re, a story about a group of friends in their final year of graduation who share a common passion for music.
 She played Alisha, who falls in love with Rego (played by Adinath Kothare) during the contest.
 Her next release of that year was the musical drama Aayna Ka Bayna, where she portrayed dance therapist for nine talented juveniles to take part in a dance reality show.
 The film was highly hyped even before its release and upon release, the film garnered a positive response from critics and the audience.
 Khanvilkar was regarded, "perfect for the role" by The Times of India.
 Critic Ullhas Shirke wrote, "Khanvilkar, puts up an astounding emotion filled performance..." and further noted, "Her concern for the society is clearly noticed through her body language and spontaneous expressions."
 Another reviewer called it a, "strong performance" and concluded, "She manages to speak through expressions and is perfect during the dance sequences."
 Her performance won her Best Actress at the CineRockom International Film Festival.

-In 2013, Khanvilkar had only one special appearance in the "Dhoka Dhoka" song from the Hindi film Himmmatwala.